Birthday: Classical antiquity

 According to Herodotus (5th century BC), of all the days in the year, the one which the Persians celebrate most is their birthday.
 It was customary to have the board furnished on that day with an ampler supply than common: the richer people eat wholly baked cow, horse, camel, or donkey (ὄνον), while the poorer classes use instead the smaller kinds of cattle.

+On his birthday, the king anointed his head and presented gifts to the Persians.
+According to the law of the Royal Supper, on that day "no one should be refused a request".
+The rule for drinking was "No restrictions".

 Ancient Rome

 In ancient Rome, a birthday (dies natalis) was originally an act of religious cultivation (cultus).
 A dies natalis was celebrated annually for a temple on the day of its founding, and the term is still used sometimes for the anniversary of an institution such as a university.
 The temple founding day might become the "birthday" of the deity housed there.
 March 1, for example, was celebrated as the birthday of the god Mars.